Please select the country or location you would like to see content from.

 Who should not use the medication?

 Do not use the medicine if you are allergic to any of the ingredients.
 Children under five should not use the medicine.
-If you are pregnant or breastfeeding, speak with your doctor before using the medicine.
+If you are pregnant or breastfeeding, speak with your doctor before using it.

 Urea can increase the absorption of other creams and ointments into your skin.
 Speak with your pharmacist if you are using any other medicines on your feet.